 How do efforts to combat insurgencies inadvertently fuel further conflict?
 My research explores how state-building and "hearts and minds" campaigns can increase turmoil by (unexpectedly) reshaping the social hierarchies and boundaries within local communities.

 “Aid, Exclusion, and the Local Dynamics of Insurgency in Afghanistan”, 2018, by Daniel Karell and Sebastian Schutte.
 Journal of Peace Research 55(6):711-725.
-The pre-print version is here, the online appendix is here, and the blog version is at PV@G.
+The pre-print version is here, the online appendix and replication materials are here, and the blog version is at PV@G.

 The Nils Petter Gleditsch Article of the Year Award (2018), Journal of Peace Research [announcement]